Medically reviewed by Drugs.com. Last updated on Nov 23, 2022.

-Raynaud's (ray-NOHZ) disease causes some areas of your body — such as your fingers and toes — to feel numb and cold in response to cold temperatures or stress.
-In Raynaud's disease, smaller arteries that supply blood to your skin narrow, limiting blood circulation to affected areas (vasospasm).
+Raynaud's (ray-NOSE) disease causes some areas of the body — such as fingers and toes — to feel numb and cold in response to cold temperatures or stress.
+In Raynaud's disease, smaller arteries that supply blood to the skin narrow.
+This limits blood flow to affected areas, which is called vasospasm.

-Women are more likely than men to have Raynaud's disease, also known as Raynaud or Raynaud's phenomenon or syndrome.
-It appears to be more common in people who live in colder climates.
+Women are more likely than men to have Raynaud's disease.
+It seems to be more common in people who live in colder climates.

 Treatment of Raynaud's disease depends on its severity and whether you have other health conditions.
-For most people, Raynaud's disease isn't disabling, but can affect quality of life.
+For most people, Raynaud's disease isn't disabling, but it can affect your quality of life.

-During an attack of Raynaud's, affected areas of your skin usually first turn white.
-Then, the affected areas often turn blue and feel cold and numb.
-As you warm and circulation improves, the affected areas may turn red, throb, tingle or swell.
-The order of the color changes isn't the same for everyone, and not everyone experiences all three colors.
+During an attack of Raynaud's, affected areas of the skin usually first turn pale.
+Next, they often change color and feel cold and numb.
+When the skin warms and blood flow improves, the affected areas may change color again, throb, tingle or swell.

-Although Raynaud's most commonly affects your fingers and toes, the condition can also affect other areas of your body, such as your nose, lips, ears and even nipples.
-After warming, it may take 15 minutes for normal blood flow to return to the area.
+Raynaud's most commonly affects fingers and toes.
+But it also can affect other areas of the body, such as nose, lips, ears and even nipples.
+After warming up, the return of blood flow to the area can take 15 minutes.

 When to see a doctor

-See your doctor right away if you have a history of severe Raynaud's and develop a sore or infection in one of your affected fingers or toes.
+See your health care provider right away if you have a history of severe Raynaud's and get a sore or infection in one of your affected fingers or toes.

-Doctors don't completely understand the cause of Raynaud's attacks, but blood vessels in the hands and feet appear to overreact to cold temperatures or stress.
+Experts don't fully understand the cause of Raynaud's attacks.
+But blood vessels in the hands and feet appear to react too strongly to cold temperatures or stress.

-With Raynaud's, arteries to your fingers and toes go into vasospasm when exposed to cold or stress, narrowing your vessels and temporarily limiting blood supply.
-Over time, these small arteries may thicken slightly, further limiting blood flow.
+With Raynaud's, arteries to the fingers and toes narrow when exposed to cold or stress.
+The narrowed arteries limit blood flow.
+Over time, these small arteries can thicken slightly and limit blood flow even more.

-Cold temperatures are most likely to trigger an attack.
-Exposure to cold, such as putting your hands in cold water, taking something from a freezer or encountering cold air, is the most likely trigger.
-For some people, emotional stress can cause an episode of Raynaud's.
+Cold temperatures are the most likely cause of an attack.
+Examples are putting hands in cold water, taking something from a freezer or being in cold air.
+For some people, emotional stress can trigger an episode.

 Primary vs. secondary Raynaud's